New Kia Soul EV 2020: UK price announced for electric SUV

 The 64kWh Soul EV promises up to 280 miles of driving range (according to the latest WLTP test method) and is powered by a 201bhp electric motor, giving it a 0-62mph of 7.6 seconds.
 A smaller (39kWh) battery, delivering 172 miles of range and with a less powerful 134bhp electric motor, is being offered in some other markets, but won't be coming to the UK.

 Using the same batteries as the Hyundai Kona Electric, the Soul EV is said by Kia to be as much as 30% more efficient than Europe’s best-selling electric vehicle, the Nissan Leaf.
 Its cells hold 25% more energy per unit of volume than those of the previous Soul EV, meaning Kia has been able to deliver a big range boost while keeping the battery as light and compact as possible.

-Kia Soul EV battery, charging and range
+New Kia Soul EV charging

 Interior, technology and specifications

+The new Soul EV comes with an extensive suite of driver-assistance systems as standard, with others available as options.
 These include forward collision warning, collision avoidance assistance, lane-departure warning, lane-keeping assistance, driver alertness monitoring, adaptive cruise control, blind-spot monitoring and rear cross-traffic alerts.

-A panic button allows instant contact with the emergency services, while sat-nav destinations and points of interest located on a phone or home computer can be sent to the car's navigation system, too.
+The interior can be finished in a range of single- and two-tone colour schemes, with a choice of fabric, leather and synthetic leather upholstery.
+Finally, the Soul EV also boasts multiple 'telematics' features, including the ability to remotely monitor battery and charging status, schedule charging and get real-time updates from charging stations.
+A panic button allows instant contact with the emergency services, while sat-nav destinations and points of interest located on a phone or home computer can be sent to the car's navigation system.